mendix/docs/content/developerportal/collaborate/stories.md

 ### 2.1 Creating a New Story {#new-story}

-Every sprint contains a number of story points that describe specific functionality to be implemented, built, or fixed.
+Every Sprint contains a number of story points that describe specific functionality to be implemented, built, or fixed.

 To add a new story, click **New story** and fill in some details, including what your story is about and what type of story it is.
 The **Labels** you add in the new story can be reused in other stories (see [Label](#label) for more details).